kermitt2/entity-fishing/doc/overview.rst

 The tool currently supports English, German and French languages (more to come!).
 For English and French, a Name Entity Recognition based on CRF `grobid-ner <https://github.com/kermitt2/grobid-ner>`_ is used in combination with the disambiguation.
 For each recognized entity in one language, it is possible to complement the result with crosslingual information in the two other languages.
 A *nbest* mode is available.
 Domain information are produced for a large amount of entities in the technical and scientific fields, together with Wikipedia categories and confidence scores.

 The tool is developed in Java and has been designed for fast processing (at least for a NERD system, 500-1000 words per second on a medium-profile linux server single thread or one PDF page of a scientific articles in 1-2 seconds), with limited memory (at least for a NERD system, here 2GB of RAM) and to offer close to state-of-the-art accuracy (more to come!).
-A search query can be disambiguated in 1-5 milliseconds.
-(N)ERD uses the very fast `SMILE ML <https://haifengl.github.io/smile/>`_ library for machine learning and a `JNI integration of LMDB <https://github.com/deephacks/lmdbjni>`_ as embedded database.
+A search query can be disambiguated in 1-5 milliseconds. *entity-fishing* uses the very fast `SMILE ML <https://haifengl.github.io/smile/>`_ library for machine learning and a `JNI integration of LMDB <https://github.com/deephacks/lmdbjni>`_ as embedded database.